The concepts are explained very clearly and reading the book will greatly enhance your understanding of many commonly

-In these notes, I provide up-to date detailed solutions to many of the statistical questions posed by Zelterman.
+to many of the statistical questions posed by Zelterman in the R programming language.

 The great thing about this book are the large number of problems that require a fuller analysis than most statistical books that just ask for a quick solution or calculation.
 These problems are a great way to get a bit of experience with the more open ended "real world" problems in that one will encounter in any applied statistical environment.
 For each of these problems the research will have to decide when they are finished/satisfied with their analysis since there is always more that could be done.
 My solutions are just one of the many paths someone could take.